 - Analyze various other documents to determine what type of post-conviction relief clients may be eligible for

 - Review clients prison file to determine what programming they participated in and any disciplinary action they’ve been involved with

 - Strategize with attorneys to develop reentry services for clients

 - Potentially draft research memos on parole and post-conviction related legal issues

-Supervision: Students in CORE provide legal services under the supervision of the Contra Costa County Office of the Public Defender.
+Supervision: Students in CORE provide legal services under the supervision of attorneys at the Contra Costa County Office of the Public Defender.

 Time Commitment: Time commitment is 30-35 hours per semester, variable with workflow (not including transportation to/from the office).

 For more information, please contact the student leaders at firstname.lastname@example.org.